nicocoul/ya-rfc/README.md

 Yet Another [Remote Function Call](https://en.wikipedia.org/wiki/Remote_procedure_call) library for Node js.

-Ya-rpc anables to run functions on remote machines within a distributed system without worrying about network messaging & load balancing.
+Ya-rpc anables to run functions on remote machines within a distributed system without worrying about network messaging or load balancing.

 It provides an easy way to implement performance-critical applications by parallel execution on machines and processes.